SuneBear/Piano-Flow/README.md

 ```
 The structure is a experimental combination of SPA based on Vue 2 and MUG based on Pixi.js, MIDI.js, etc. They are basically independent, but using the shared assets and services.

+## Browser Compatibility
+The game was developed in Chrome 54 (Mac OS X) without cross-browser testing.
+I am sure it works on webkit-based browsers such as Chrome, Safari.
+Hold on, there are so many weird questions that I hasn't met yet if you play it in other browser/device.
+Feel free to raise an issue, let's make it work first.

 ## Further Improvements
 - Brand Redesign & UI Redesign & Animation Tuning
 - Gameplay: Add some different modes